MauriceNino/node-testdata-generator/README.md

     NodeTestdataGenerator.doWork(opts).then((dataHandle) => {
-		// Query through the dataHandle (data is shipped asynchronously due to potential RAM leak) });
+		// Query through the dataHandle (data is shipped asynchronously due to potential RAM leak)

+        // After you are done, destroy the in memory database to free up resources NodeTestdataGenerator.destroyInMemoryDatabase();
+	});

 # Schema file configuration